gbif/hp-gb32/financial-support.md

 ### Attending both the Nodes Training and Global Nodes meeting and the Governing Board meeting?

-People who will be attending both the Nodes Training and Global Nodes meeting and the Governing Board meeting may apply for funding covering both events.
+Individuals attending both the Nodes Training and Global Nodes meeting and the Governing Board meeting may apply for support for one return flight and accommodation to cover the period of both events.

 ## How to apply